Craig D. Miller, Board Co-Chair

 Janis Sherman Popp, Vice President

 A passion for Jewish education has directed Janis’ volunteer work in the local and national Jewish community for over 40 years.
 She was a Women’s League for Conservative Judaism National Vice President, National Consultant speaker and editor of the organization’s Outlook Magazine.
 She has contributed significantly, over many years, to the planning, allocations and priority setting of funds for education and culture within our JCF where she is currently a member of the Board of Governors and a member of the JCEF scholarship committee.
-She was president of the BJE, a member of the board at Hausner, Hillel at Stanford, the board of the “J”, and is presently on the Lehrhaus Judaica board.
-She has been a valuable consultant for many programs including the Friendship Circle, Jewish Study Network, the early childhood education programs, and Remember Us, a holocaust education program which she helped to develop.
+She was president of the BJE (JLW), a member of the board at Hausner, Hillel at Stanford, and the board of the “J. She has been a valuable consultant for many programs including the Friendship Circle, Jewish Study Network, the early childhood education programs, and Remember Us, a holocaust education program which she helped to develop.
 She is a trained Cordon Bleu chef.
 She enjoys entertaining, traveling, photography, and making jewelry.
-Janis and Richard just celebrated their 54th wedding anniversary.
-They are blessed with two sons, two wonderful daughters-in-law, and five precious grandchildren.
+Janis and Richard are blessed with two sons, two wonderful daughters-in-law, and five precious grandchildren.

 Miriam Wolf, Secretary

 Mark has an MSEE, earned long enough ago that the information learned would be useless today — even if he could remember any of it.
 That applies also to the text book he co-authored.
-In 1969 he became a broker and served as a portfolio manager and investment adviser.
+In 1969 he became a securities broker and served as a portfolio manager and investment adviser to a loyal client base.
+He was published in Barron’s and quoted in the WSJ.
 His third career is”retirement,” which affords time to spend with friends, some of whom are well.
 He was a Camp Ramah Wisconsin camper in its first year of being – 1947.
 His wife, Adele, is a former Hebrew school principal, and was active in Camp Arazim, where their two daughters happily attended for several years.

 Missy Sue Mastel